 Target groups identified for acceleration linked to assessment findings.
 Greater opportunities for students to share their learning and to teach others Effective use of digital technologies to engage & enhance student achievement.
 Develop NZC expectations for throughout the year.
-Responsive assessment procedures Relook at current programmes and how to refresh & improve our teaching approaches Planning for next year: Writing remains our focus for 2022 we want to continue the momentum.
+Responsive assessment procedures Relook at current programmes and how to refresh & improve our teaching approaches Planning for next year: Writing remains our focus for 2021 1